-Rebekah grew up in a large musical family where all the siblings played an instrument.
+Rebekah grew up in a large musical family where all the siblings played an instrument, and her parents emphasized the importance of sharing talents with others.
 She began her musical training on the piano with her mother at an early age, but later focused most of her formal studies on the harp.
-She studied the French school of playing with Catherine Anderson (Louisiana Philharmonic Orchestra) in the legacy of Henriette Renie and Susann McDonald.
-While earning her college degree, Rebekah concentrated on harp performance with the University of New Orleans and voice at the University of South Alabama with Linda Zoghby (Metropolitan Opera).
-Rebekah also participated in master classes with notable harpists such as Delaine Fedson (Dallas Opera/Austin Symphony), and Heidi Van Hoesen Gorton (Toronto Symphony).
-Presently, Rebekah plays an Italian-made Salvi Aurora harp.
+While Rebekah was fortunate to study with many outstanding artists, the biggest influences on her musical development were harpist Catherine Anderson (Louisiana Philharmonic Orchestra) and soprano Linda Zoghby (Metropolitan Opera).
+Rebekah studied the French school of playing the harp, in the legacy of Henriette Renie and Susann McDonald, and also participated in master classes with notable harpists such as Delaine Fedson and Heidi Van Hoesen Gorton.

-Matthew Atkinson is an active soloist, orchestral player, and chamber musician in the Gulf Coast area.
-He specializes in music from the Romantic Era, and is known throughout the region for his distinct, deeply resonant and passionate style of playing.
+Matthew Atkinson is widely known as a leading concert artist on the Gulf Coast, appearing frequently both as a soloist, and also in various chamber groups.
+He specializes in music from the Romantic Era, and is recognized throughout the region for his distinct, deeply resonant and passionate style of playing.
 Matthew places a great emphasis on tone production, agreeing with Maximilian Pilzer that, “There must be an inner, emotional instinct, an electric spark within the player himself that sets the vibrato current in motion… in order to give fluent expression to emotion…….warmth, rounded fullness, the truly beautiful violin tone….”

-Matthew has studied with the finest violinists on the Gulf Coast, including Jenny Gregoire, concertmaster of the Mobile Symphony, Leonid Yanovskiy, concertmaster of the Pensacola Symphony, and Joseph Meyer, concertmaster of the Louisiana Philharmonic Orchestra.
-He has also studied with teachers and artists of international acclaim, such as Michel Boris Zaitzeff of the Conservatoire National de Musique (Roubaix, France), accessing the legacy of the great violin virtuosos of the past- Ivan Galamian, Josef Gingold, and Zakhar Bron.
+Matthew began playing the violin at an early age and has studied with the finest teachers on the Gulf Coast, including Jenny Gregoire, concertmaster of the Mobile Symphony, Leonid Yanovskiy, concertmaster of the Pensacola Symphony, and Joseph Meyer, concertmaster of the Louisiana Philharmonic Orchestra.
+He has also studied with teachers and artists of international acclaim, such as Michel Boris Zaitzeff of the Paris Conservatoire, accessing the legacy of the great violin virtuosos of the past- Ivan Galamian, Josef Gingold, and Zakhar Bron.
 Matthew received instruction as well, from foremost performers of our day, such as Nadja Salerno-Sonnenberg, through master-classes during his college studies of violin performance.